GianRathgeb/MathApp/README.md

 More things to add / change:
     * Better design
-    * Better overview of different modes
+    * Better overview of different "modes"